code-q-web-factory/neos-publishnotifier/README.md

 composer require codeq/publishnotifier
 ```

 Make sure your site has `Neos.Flow.http.baseUri` setting set, so your reviewers would get correct urls.
+If you don't want to do this, you can manually add teh domain to the message like `Please review the changes and publish to live: https://example.com/%3$s'`

 ## Configuration for email notifications